suhasmaddali/suhasmaddali/README.md

 <img src = "https://github.com/suhasmaddali/Images/blob/main/Text%20Generated.gif" />

-Feel free to take a look at my __GitHub__ overview.
-This gives a good understanding of the __languages__ used along with the total commits.
-By taking a look at this summary, it is handy to get a brief overview of the entire __portfolio__.
-Thanks.
+Take a glimpse into my __professional capabilities__ by checking out my GitHub overview.
+It provides a clear picture of the programming languages I am proficient in and the level of commitment I bring to my projects.
+By __perusing__ this summary, you can quickly gain insight into the breadth and depth of my portfolio.

 ```diff
 + The images are downloaded and used thanks to https://unsplash.com/ and https://giphy.com/ websites. 🙂